Important Information While You Study

 If your issues cannot be solved at the Associate Dean of R&D and thesis committee level, then you may make an appointment to meet the Dean to resolve them.

-Curtin Malaysia Graduate Studies (CMGS)
+Curtin Malaysia Graduate School (CMGS)

-The Curtin Malaysia Graduate Studies (CMGS) oversees high-level policy, administration and leadership matters related to Curtin’s HDR programmes.
+The Curtin Malaysia Graduate School (CMGS) oversees high-level policy, administration and leadership matters related to Curtin’s HDR programmes.
 You may need to contact the CMGS if you are having issues in your course and these issues have not been adequately addressed at the Faculty level.

 For more information about who to contact for what matter.